anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

    * No Uri-Path option is included.

-   * The payload is the DTLS payload as received from the pledge.
+   * The payload is the DTLS payload as received from the Pledge.

-   * An extended token {{RFC8974}} is included to contain some encrypted state that allows replies to be returned to the pledge.
+   * An extended token {{RFC8974}} is included to contain some encrypted state that allows replies to be returned to the Pledge.

 {{coap-breakout}} shows an example CoAP header, assuming a 16-byte extended token, with the resulting overhead of 28 bytes.